inadarei/hyper/_includes/attributes.md

           elements should be submitted to the endpoint represented by `uri`.
 Each key is the name of the variable to be sent.
-If variables are going both in URI template and in the body of the request, and disambiguiation is required (there's variable with the same name required in both URI and the body), a "uri:" template can be used.
+If variables are going both in URI template and in the body of the request, and disambiguiation is required choose names sensibly to avoid conflicts.
 Each field object can have following properties:
               1. `label` : optional.
 Hint for human-friendly label to present to humans, if an input form is rendered.